 FREQUENTLY ASKED QUESTIONS ABOUT THE SPAGHETTI ARRABIATA

 Yes, absolutely.
 Make sure to know the spicy level of the fresh chilli.
 I recommend using mild fresh chilli as it will not cover the taste of the sauce.
 The level of spiciness is usually written on the package.
 Use two small and long red fresh chillies, chopped into rings.
-Also, before to add more chilli taste first the condiment, to ensure you are not adding too much heat.
+Also, before adding more chilli taste first the condiment, to ensure you are not adding too much heat.

 Yes, of course.
 You can definitely make the tomato sauce in advance then reheat it with a bit of water until warm.
 Once is warm turn the heat off and add the cooked spaghetti.